istio/istio.io/content/docs/concepts/traffic-management/index.md

 - Configure TLS settings and outlier detection.

 The next section walks through some common use cases and describes how Istio supports them.
-Following sections describe each of the network resources in more detail.
+Following sections describe each of the traffic management API resources in more detail.

 ### Traffic routing use cases

-You might use all or only some of the Istio network resources, depending on your platform and your use case.
-Your platform handles basic traffic routing, but configurations for advanced use cases might require the full range of Istio traffic routing features.
+You might use all or only some of the Istio traffic management API resources, depending on your use case.
+Istio handles basic traffic routing by default, but configurations for advanced use cases might require the full range of Istio traffic routing features.